-This layer displays the locations of SNAP authorized retailers across the US.
-Data has been updated to reflect stores accepting SNAP as of May 15, 2016.
+This layer displays information regarding the locations and characteristics of SNAP authorized retailers across the US.
+Data has been updated to reflect stores accepting SNAP as of May 20, 2014.

 Access to Farmer’s Markets